Emilseibaek/GDS_group_project/README.md

 Overview:
 This project focuses on detecting fake news articles.
-We preprocess a large-scale dataset and train classification models (Logistic Regression and Support Vector Machine) using TF-IDF representations.
+We preprocess a large-scale dataset and train classification models (Logistic Regression and Support Vector Machine).

 Dataset: